SarahZimmermann-Schmutzler/baby-tools-shop/README.md

     * <a href="#get-the-shop-up-and-running">Get the shop up and running</a>
     * <a href="#put-the-shop-in-a-container-and-show-it-to-the-world">Put the shop in a container and show it to the world</a>
 * <a href="#checklist">Checklist</a>

+## What Is This All About?
+There are many ways to publish an application.
+One way is the containerization.
+Here you learn how to put a finished application - a web shop for baby tools -  into a container and publish it.
+We are working with a **Python** app here that is written with the **Django** framework.
+For the containerization process we will use the open source platform **Docker**.
+First there are some information about the shop and pictures of an shop example.
+You get just the frame of the *BabyStore*, you have to add the products and categories by your own.
+Then after a short definition of the containerization method there is a quickstart that shows the relevant steps.
+After that there you can retrace the whole process of using the shop application and containerizing it.
+In the end there is a checklist that rounds off the process.

 ## TECHNOLOGIES